virag-ky/Leaderboard/README.md

 # Leaderboard

 > The leaderboard website displays scores submitted by different players.
+After clicking submit, the player should click refresh in order to update the leaderboard.

 ## Built With